IHE/ITI.SeR/SeR.md

 The starting requirements/constraints upon which this profile is developed are described
 below:

-* A unique PDP performs access decision for all XDS Document Consumer and all XDS Document Repositories involved in the Affinity Domain.
+* A unique Authorization Decisions Manager (or PDP) performs access decision for all XDS Document Consumer and all XDS Document Repositories involved in the Affinity Domain.
 * XDS Document Repositories cannot manage the whole set of information needed to perform access decisions (XDS Document Repositories are not required to store metadata.
   If the Repository stores metadata, the metadata might be insufficient to perform an